aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_12.rst

    .. note::

-        The ``Alias`` could also have been used to access directly the signals from the DataSource, in the ``MuxGAM``, without the need to copy the full structure in the ``ReferenceGAM``.
+        The ``Alias`` could also have been used to access the signals directly from the DataSource in the ``MuxGAM``, without the need to copy the full structure in the ``ReferenceGAM``.

-        However, the MuxGAM requires the signal to have ``NumberOfDimensions=1``, while the structured signal read from the DataSource has ``NumberOfDimensions=0``, and even if they are binary compatible (array of one element and scalar), another GAM to covert between them would be needed, which would make the configuration more complex.
+        However, the MuxGAM requires the signal to have ``NumberOfDimensions=1``, while the structured signal read from the DataSource has ``NumberOfDimensions=0``.
+Even if they are binary compatible (array of one element and scalar), another GAM to convert between them would be needed, which would make the configuration more complex.

    Add the GAM to the execution list.

    .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-44-solution.cfg
       :language: c++
       :lines: 1667-1685
       :caption: GAM execution list.
       :linenos:
       :emphasize-lines: 10